 Marathon Pace Predictor

-Estimate marathon finish time from weekly distance, training speed, and runs per week, with pace splits, warnings, and readiness charts.Predicted Marathon Pace
+Estimate a marathon finish time from weekly distance, training speed, and run frequency, with even-effort splits and caution checks.Predicted Marathon Pace

 | Metric | Value | Copy |